 However, the Bombay High Court read down sections 4(1)(a)-(b) of the 2018 Act, which prescribe 16% reservation in education and public employment.
 The court held that the Act should not prescribe reservations exceeding the Commission’s recommended 12% and 13% in education and public employment respectively.

 On 12 July, 2019 the Supreme Court admitted an appeal to the Bombay High Court’s decision and issued notice to the Maharashtra state government.
 It chose not to stay the stay the Bombay High Court judgment.
+The preliminary issue that came up was regarding the need to refer this case to a larger bench, as it involved substantial questions of law around the interpretation of the Constitution.
+After hearing both the parties, the Court on 09 September, in its brief, non-reportable order, decided to refer the case to a larger bench.
+Additionally, it halted the application of the SEBC Act for educational institutions except for Post-Graduate Medical Courses.

 4. Can the 50% ceiling limit on reservation set by the Supreme Court in its Indra Sawhney judgment be exceeded?